DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 \end{align}
 $$

 The difficulty is not evaluating this function or even finding good solutions in many cases.
 The difficult part is proving that a good solution is actually the global optimum.
 This is why branch and bound is useful, but also why branch and bound can become painful.
-If the solver can fix variables ahead of time, then we avoid creating many of those branches in the first place.
+If the solver can fix variables, then we avoid creating many of those branches in the first place.

-This gives us two very different levers to pull.
+Branch and Bound (and its siblings) gives us two very different levers to pull to effect the algorithm.

-1. Domain reduction (fixing variables in a safe way!).
+1. Domain reduction
 2. Stronger lower bounds

 The newer versions of Hercules have gotten much better at both.
-We will not be talking about the second one in this post.
+We will be talking about the first one in this post.

 ## Roof Dual Preprocessing